Civic Square Design Study

 We’re continuing work on creating a vibrant, engaging and thriving downtown, building on past successes, and creating new spaces for pedestrians in our city core.

-The development of outdoor public gathering spaces for those who live, work and visit in the downtown core is a strategic priority, both to promote livability and to create places for gathering and celebration.
+The development of outdoor public gathering spaces for those who live, work and visit the downtown core is a strategic priority to promote livability and create places for gathering and celebration.
 We can now look to the future of James Street and how it might transform to better suit the needs of our evolving downtown.

 James Street has been identified for reconstruction, and along with surrounding public spaces such as the Central Library plaza, the City Hall lawns and parking lots, Market Square and the old courthouse, there’s a unique opportunity to create a cohesive outdoor space for everyone.